-Nothing beats soup and homemade bread on a cold winter night… This hearty soup feels creamy without the cream.
-It is healthy, amazingly warming, has subtle spicy undertones and tastes divine with a slice of seeded loaf.
+Nothing beats soup and homemade bread on a cold winter’s night… This hearty root vegetablesoup feels creamy without the cream.
+It is healthy, warming, has subtle spicy undertones and tastes divine with a slice of seeded loaf.

 Our youngest has quite a few allergies, and I always try to either make something we can all have as a family, or cook for us and make sure her dinner looks the same, just because she always seems to notice it when she eats something different (or maybe it is all in my head!
 Paranoid, me?).